Club Committees

 This award is to recognize and honor young women grades 8- 12 for their volunteer action in their community or in school.
 There are no restrictions on the type of activity.

 For women who are heads of households, returning to school or work and need financial support or assistance.
-This is a signature project that begins at the local club level, allowing winners to advance to regional and federation levels.
+This is an award that begins at the local club level, allowing winners to advance to regional and federation levels.

 Ruby Award: Recognition of a community member for Women helping Women through their professional or personal activities.
 These women have identified and focused on a need in their communities which has significantly contributed to the improvement of women and girls’ lives.